VassilevEmil/SEP3/README.md

-# SEP2 project
+# SEP3 project

-SEP2 Project is a project create for VIA university second semester. we will use JAVA and SQL
+SEP3 Project is a project create for VIA university second semester. we will use JAVA, SQL and C#

 <h3 align="left">Languages and Tools:</h3>